berkeley-cs61as/markdown-courseware/textbook/chapter04 0.1 - Introduction to Scheme and CS61AS/section07 Homework 0.1.md

     ERROR: AARDVARK IS NOT A NUMBER

-A subtle point about `and`: similar to or, if all its arguments evaluate to true instead of simply returning `#t` it will return the value of its last argument.
+A subtle point about `and`: similar to `or`, if all its arguments evaluate to `true`, instead of simply returning `#t` it will return the value of its last argument.